wischgol/BabyShowerBingo/README.md

 corresponding image but with the extension ".txt".

-There are a number of configuration settings at the top of the source file that one can tweak for optimal placement of the individual images onto the bingo card.
+There are a number of configuration settings at the top of the source file that one can use to tweak for optimal placement of the individual images onto the bingo card.
 This includes the actual background image to be used as well as spacing and size parameters.
 Also, the number of individual images available and bingo cards to be generated can be set here.